 Functional value mostly goes unnoticed.
 It’s the salt you forget to put in the pan with the potatoes, that you’re only aware of by its absence, when anti-value (disappointment, frustration, irritation, self-condemnation, anger etc.) takes its place.

 There will always be exceptions.
-I notice and appreciate the value I experience when consulting Wikipedia and OpenStreetMap, when using the bottle opener attached to my key ring, and when calling into Tulsi, an Indian restaurant here in Bath, to order and subsequently collect my takeaway dinner.
-You will certainly have your own examples.
+I notice and appreciate the value I experience when consulting Wikipedia and OpenStreetMap, and when using the bottle opener attached to my key ring, You will certainly have your own examples.

 Net end-user value can be increased by halting the generation of anti-value.